aturon/ChemistrySet/notes/firehose.markdown

 ## 7/14/2011

-For semantic presentation, go with consistent STM for simplicity; its an orthogonal implementation choice anyway.
+For semantic presentation, go with consistent STM for simplicity; it's an orthogonal implementation choice anyway.

 Monadic dependency also makes catalysts harder to understand: the